tekkaonigiri/TR-Autonomy-0/README.md

 ---

-Once you have a running Ubuntu install, you need to install ROS2 Humble: https://docs.ros.org/en/humble/Installation.html
+Once you have a running Ubuntu install, you need to install ROS2 Humble: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html

+Make sure to install using the debian packages, __not from source__!

 Finally, before attempting unit 1, you should brush up on C++ and read through the ROS2 Humble docs.
 Click the "CV Training Resources" badge above to see the relevant chapters.